You need java to run this

 "Strange dictatorship which sends its doctors and teachers to shantytowns of Soweto, of Port-au-Prince, of Quito, of Bogota or Caracas.
 Which, instead of brutally firing — using the so-called democratic ways of our very democratic countries — 100,000 sugar industry workers, bothers to consult them, modify its plans and then restructure its primary industry without any social upheaval or human drama."
 Authors Danielle Bleitrach and Viktor Dedaj, in Cuba est une île (Cuba is an island) Publisher : Le Temps des Cerises, Paris, November 2004.

-Strange dictatorship — In December 2002, after visiting a synagogue and attending the Cuban premiere of his film Minority Report in Havana, US director and producer Steven Spielberg was invited to meet Fidel Castro after attending the Bet Shalom Synagogue.
+Strange indeed — In December 2002, after visiting the restaured Bet Shalom Synagogue and attending the Cuban premiere of his film Minority Report in Havana, US director and producer Steven Spielberg was invited to meet Fidel Castro.
 As he came out, he said to journalists that he had just spent the most important eight hours of his life.

 Someone once said : "Everything that's ever been said about the U.S. is true."
 Perhaps the contrary applies to Cuba...when emanating from the US government.